cs3216/cs3216.github.io/coursework/mobile/index.md

 It is recommended that you go through this [short tutorial](https://developers.google.com/web/fundamentals/getting-started/your-first-progressive-web-app/) on making your first Progressive Web App.

-Next we'll be exploring some of the features that constitutes a progress web app.
+Next we'll be exploring some of the features that constitutes a progressive web app.

 ### Add to Home Screen